aneiriondo/ices-taf-wiki/Example-datasets-1.md

 ```

 and are decsribed in more detail in [Bib entries](Bib-entries).
 We then
-document it and add an entry to the `DATA.bib` file as before:
+document it and add an entry to the `DATA.bib` however there are to
+differences to note:

 ``` r
 draft.data(